wezaam-team/wezaam-challenge-be/README.md

 - A user can execute a withdrawal request using one of a payment methods
 - A withdrawal can be executed as soon as possible or be scheduled to execute later
 - After the service receives a request it stores a withdrawal object in our DB and sends a request to a payment provider async.
 Note: for this task we don't care about a transaction completion
-- We must send notifications regarding withdrawal status (event, email etc)
+- We MUST 100% send notifications regarding any withdrawal status (event, email etc)

 #### Steps to proceed: